JuliaLang/PackageCompiler.jl/docs/src/examples/ohmyrepl.md

 enhances the REPL with, for example, syntax highlighting.
 It does, however, come with a bit of a startup time increase, so compiling a new system image with OhMyREPL included is useful.
-Importing the OhMyREPL package is not the only factor that contributes to the extra load time from using OhMyREPL In addition, the time of compiling functions that OhMyREPL uses is also a factor.
+Importing the OhMyREPL package is not the only factor that contributes to the extra load time from using OhMyREPL.
+In addition, the time of compiling functions that OhMyREPL uses is also a factor.
 Therefore, we also want to do "Profile Guided Compilation" (PGC), where we record what functions gets compiled when using OhMyREPL, so they can be cached into the system image.
-OhMyREPL is a bit different from most other packages in that is used interactive.
+OhMyREPL is a bit different from most other packages in that it is used interactive.
 Normally to do PGC with PackageCompiler we pass a script to to execute as the `precompile_execution_file` which is used to collect compilation data, but in this case, we will use Julia to manually collect this data.